Amalie Frischknecht: Career and research

 After graduating with her PhD, Frischknecht went to work at ExxonMobil Research & Engineering Co. as a postdoctoral fellow.
 She stayed there from 1998 until 2000 and worked on polymer rheology with Scott Milner, who is now a professor of physics at Pennsylvania State University.
 They investigated the dynamics of polymer melts made star-shaped polymers, which are a branched polymer in which several chains are linked together via a central core.
 They also studied diffusion of linear polymers.

 In 2000, Frischknecht moved to Sandia National Laboratories, working first as a postdoctoral fellow and then becoming a permanent member of staff.
 To understand the behavior of polymers, she relies mostly on molecular modeling techniques like density functional theory and molecular dynamics simulations.
 Notable works include simulations of ionic polymers (polymers that contain ions that are chemically bound to their structure) to find their structures that they form.
 She has also studied the rheology of polymer-nanoparticle blends, finding that when the blend is placed on a substrate a first-order phase transition occurs that expels the polymer from the surface, causing the particles to form a monolayer.

 Committees

 Frischknecht serves as the Chair of the Division of Polymer Physics (DPOLY) at the American Physical Society (APS), a position that runs from 2020 to 2021.
-She previously served as Chair-Elect from 2019-2020, and as a member at large for DPOLY from 2013-2015.
+She previously served as Chair-Elect from 2019 to 2020, and as a member at large for DPOLY from 2013 to 2015.
 She chaired the 2018 Gordon Research Conference (GRC) on Polymer Physics titled "New Developments in Hierarchical Structure and Dynamics of Polymers."
 The theme of the conference was new experimental, simulation, and theoretical developments in polymer physics.